hsjharvey/Option-Pricing/README.md

   howpublished = {\url{https://github.com/hsjharvey/option-pricing}},
 }
 ```
-Citation: the majority of the code is an implementation of the algorithms described in the following textbook.
+Reference: most of the code is an implementation of the algorithms described in the following textbook.
 ```
 @book{mcdonald2013derivatives,
   title={Derivatives markets (3rd edition)},